onchain-id/documentation/docs/identities/introduction.md

 Of course, sensitive information such as the ID card number or the picture itself are not stored on the blockchain publicly.
 The Claim Issuer will store the claim **Private Data** on its *off-chain* servers, and will publish publicly *on-chain* a signature.
-Therefore, anyone knows that the identity has been successfully checked by a trusted third party.
+Therefore, anyone knows that a trusted third party has successfully checked the identity.
 But to access the data, one would need the explicit consent of the *Identity Owner* allowing the consultation of the private data.

 ## What can I do with an OnchainID?

-- Log in to compatible websites without any password, using an hadrware security key or a plugin (e.g. Metamask).
+- Log in to compatible websites without any password, using an hardware security key or a plugin (e.g. Metamask).
 - Participate in compliant regulated tokenized assets offerings, and exchange security tokens in a decentralized way in full compliance.